Ross Sea region Marine Protected Area

-The region also includes one of the most thriving areas of the Southern Ocean, the Ross Sea Shelf.
-At different times of the year this is home to:
+The region includes one of the most productive areas of the Southern Ocean, the Ross Sea Shelf.
+At different times of the year the region is home to:

 This is a significant achievement and represents a major contribution to global marine protection.